 A cold wind from the south that follows the brickfielder.

 A strong northeasterly wind in Siberia and Central Asia that is hot in the summer and freezing in the winter.
 It’s called the purga in the Arctic tundra and the burga in Alaska.

 A hot, dry, dusty wind that moves air from the Sahara into northern Africa and Italy.
-Over the Mediterranean it picks up moisture and becomes humid.
-Caused by a band of low pressure moving east across the southern Mediterranean.
+Over the Mediterranean it picks up moisture and becomes humid; it is caused by a band of low pressure moving east across the southern Mediterranean.

 The sirocco in Egypt.
 It’s the word for 50; the wind is said to blow for 50 days.